AshishGaikar/todo-api/README.md

 **My prompt:** see [`ai-version/PROMPT.md`](./ai-version/PROMPT.md).

-I ran the AI's server and fired real requests at it (see the actual output in [`ai-version/`](./ai-version) if you want to reproduce it):
+I ran the AI's server and fired real requests at it:

 **1. What did the AI do better — and do I understand it well enough to explain it?**
 Nothing structurally better — the routes and general shape match mine.
 Its